-Rain barrel information and sources
+Rain barrel information and sources for the Pacific Northwest

 Whether you're a Northwest gardener looking to ensure that your plants don't suffer in the long dry summer, or a business owner looking to manage stormwater runoff from your large roof, you may want to consider an old-fashioned technology: Rainwater Catchment with barrels or cisterns.

 Not only will harvesting rainwater safeguard your garden, you’ll also be helping to keep our waterways clean, safe and full of life!
 When storms occur and large quantities of water go down storm drains, it can pollute local waterways.
 In some neighborhoods, storm drains flow directly into sewer pipes and heavy storms can cause overflows.
 By harvesting the rain that falls on your roof, you are keeping stormwater out of sewer pipes.

 You can buy or make a catchment system.
 If you have a very large roof or a lot of plants to care for, consider upgrading to a large-volume cistern which can store more water, thus providing for larger gardens and doing even more to safeguard natural ecosystems.
 If you live in certain parts Seattle, you may even qualify for a rebate which will cover most or all of your installation costs!
 To find out more about rebates.

 See the Frequently Asked Questions and resources below for more on the benefits of installing your own rainwater catchment system and steps on how you can get started!

 - King County Green Building Handbook: Rainwater harvesting for outdoor use (pdf, 317 Kb)